fortran-lang/fortran-lang.org/learn/quickstart/operators_control_flow.md

     print *, i
   end do
 ```
-{% include note.html content="When used within nested loops, the `cycle` and `exit` statements operate on the inner-most loop."}
+{% include note.html content="When used within nested loops, the `cycle` and `exit` statements operate on the inner-most loop." %}

 ### Nested loop control: tags